ArtusVuatrin/General-Information-of-This-Profile/README.md

 ## [Formation_dce](https://github.com/ArtusVuatrin/formation_dce "Go to project repository")
 #### Framework PHP to manage a blog with articles and comments easily

 Work done during my formation for the internship in DreamCentury Entertainment.
-I created a framework from A to Z using the tutorial at this address: https://openclassrooms.com/courses/programmez-en-oriente-objet-en-php.
+I created a framework from A to Z. using the tutorial at this address: https://openclassrooms.com/courses/programmez-en-oriente-objet-en-php.
 Then I improved some of the functionality adapting it to the needs of the company.